 Typical Calderran.
 In Larrochar they required a better yield from their acres.

 “Such a beautiful boy.”
 One of Mama’s ladies stole a sideways glance at Christal.

 Christal smiled in lieu of a reply.
 She had no way to measure the truth of the observation.
 There were no boys in Larrochar, only men in the making.

-The Hunters’ Reel ended with a rousing heel-stamp and she joined the ladies in polite applause.
-Next, her parents would dance the doublestep, the stylized dance accompanied by a solitary piper that symbolized a warrior’s taming of a wild mare.
+The Hunters’ Reel ended with a rousing heel stamp and she joined the ladies in polite applause.
+Next, her parents would dance the doublestep, a stylized dance that symbolized a warrior’s taming of a wild mare, accompanied by a solitary piper.
 After that, the ladies and gentlemen would mingle, and she’d sneak away to the fields, where she belonged.

 The bugle rang out in a fanfare.
 Her papa descended from his carved seat, but instead of offering his arm to her mama—what on the gods’ bounteous earth?—he held out his hands to Prince Daire in an invitation to take his place and lead the dance.

 It wasn’t merely a compliment.
 It was a signal.
 Confirmation of a deal done, a pact sealed.

 Caldermor was wealthy, powerful, and capricious.
 The princess dowager didn’t form alliances.
 She sat in her walled city, dictated her terms, and the world rushed to obey.
 Papa had to scrape and scheme every day just to secure his borders.

 Papa wanted elan, that was clear.
 What could Princess Irmine possibly want from Larrochar?